Puyo Puyo Tetris: Story

+Development and release

-Development and releasePuyo Puyo Tetris was originally scheduled to be the direct sequel to Puyo Puyo 7.
-However, due to various circumstances, it was rescheduled that Puyo Puyo!!
+Puyo Puyo Tetris was originally scheduled to be the direct sequel to Puyo Puyo 7, but due to various circumstances, it was rescheduled that Puyo Puyo!!
 20th Anniversary be released next and this game was pushed later.
 It was initially released for the Nintendo 3DS, Wii U, PlayStation 3 (following the replacement of EA's Tetris on PS3), and PlayStation Vita in Japan on February 6, 2014.
-Ports for the PlayStation 4 and Xbox One were later released in December 2014, and included all DLC from the other versions.
+Ports for the PlayStation 4 and Xbox One were later released in December the same year, and included all DLC from the other versions.
 The Xbox One version is one of the seven Xbox One titles to be Japan exclusive.
 A Nintendo Switch version called Puyo Puyo Tetris S, which also contained all previously released DLC, was released in Japan alongside the system itself as a launch title, on March 3, 2017.

-The PlayStation 4 and Nintendo Switch versions would later be localized in English and released in April 2017.
+The PlayStation 4 and Nintendo Switch versions were later localized in English and released in April 2017.
 The Switch version was released as Puyo Puyo Tetris.

-On February 2, 2018, multiple games on the Steam marketplace published by Sega were given additions to their news feeds.
+In February 2018, multiple games on the Steam marketplace published by Sega were given additions to their news feeds.
 These titles included Nights into Dreams, Tembo the Badass Elephant, Jet Set Radio, Binary Domain, and more.
-These posts were ASCII art representations of different Puyos and Tetriminos, hinting at the idea that there would be a PC port.
-It was officially confirmed by Sega on February 6, and released on Steam on February 27.
+These posts were ASCII art representations of different Puyos and Tetriminos, hinting at the idea that there would be a PC port, which was officially confirmed by Sega on February 6, and was released on Steam on February 27.
 This port contained all previous DLC, as well as 4K output support and the option to switch between the original Japanese voiceover and the English voiceover.
-It has been criticized for using the Denuvo DRM system to prevent cheating and piracy.
+It was criticized for using the Denuvo DRM system to prevent cheating and piracy.
 The game suffered from issues at launch, but Sega has since fixed many user-reported bugs and crashes.

+Reception

-ReceptionPlayStation LifeStyle gave the Vita version 8/10 and called it "an example of a franchise entry done right", somewhat disliking Big Bang Mode but with high praise for Adventure and Swap.
+PlayStation LifeStyle gave the Vita version 8/10 and called it "an example of a franchise entry done right", somewhat disliking Big Bang Mode but with high praise for Adventure and Swap.
 Famitsu gave the game a score of 9/9/9/8.
 Eurogamer ranked the PlayStation 4 and Switch versions 24th on their list of the "Top 50 Games of 2017".

 The 3DS version was the best-selling one in Japan, with 44,627 units sold in the first week compared to 10,306 for the PS3 version and 8,973 for the PS Vita version.
 The Wii U version did not chart.
 By November 2020, the game had sold over 1.4 million copies worldwide.

 The PS4 and Switch versions won the award for "Game, Puzzle" at the National Academy of Video Game Trade Reviewers Awards.

 Sequel

-A sequel, titled Puyo Puyo Tetris 2, was announced on August 26, 2020.
-It was released in December 8 on Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X, with a 2021 release for Windows and Steam.
+A sequel, titled Puyo Puyo Tetris 2, was released in December 2020 on Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X, with a 2021 release for Windows and Steam.